cn205000/IT-Portfolio/Active Directory/ActiveDirectory-GPO-Management/readme.md

 <br>

 ## Step 2️⃣: Enforcing Group Policy Settings for Specific Departments
-1. In GPMC, go to the **IT-Admins** group.
-2. Right-click → **Create a GPO in this domain, and link it here** → Name: IT-Admin Policies.
+1. In GPMC, go to the **IT-Admins** group, Right-click → **Create a GPO in this domain, and link it here** → Name: IT-Admin Policies.
-3. Right-click → Edit GPO:
+2. Right-click → Edit GPO:
   - Computer Configuration → Windows Settings → Security Settings → Local Policies → User Rights Assignment
-4. Grant these permissions to **IT-Admins, Administrators** group:
+3. Grant these permissions to **IT-Admins, Administrators** group:
   - Log on locally
   - Allow log on through Remote Desktop Services